mistrm82/bwib-meetup/README.md

+# Boston-area Women in Bioinformatics (BWIB)

-# cambridge-bio-developers-ladies
+Previously named repo: cambridge-bio-developers-ladies

-material we talk in our meet-ups
+Material used or talked about in past meet-ups